aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 The classes for templated schedule targets automatically create an IAM role with all the minimum necessary permissions to interact with the templated target.
-If you wish you may specify your own IAM role, then the templated targets will grant minimal required permission.
+If you wish you may specify your own IAM role, then the templated targets will grant minimal required permissions.
 For example: for invoking Lambda function target `LambdaInvoke` will grant execution IAM role permission to `lambda:InvokeFunction`.

 ```ts